lolaedun/lom/README.md

 an unneccessary distraction for the user.
 The striped rows on their own make the meal plan more legible and quick to grasp the information.

+#### Sample Routine Section

+Here I have used flexbox from bootstrap to create the 3 sections so they are mobile responsive.

 ### Features Left to Implement
 - Another feature idea